Kasisrinivasan/iot/README.md

 **Disclaimer:**
-Some content/references may be from Microsoft documentation and is purely to spread the knowledge/resources for the IoT developement community.
+Some content/references may be from Microsoft documentation and is purely to spread the knowledge and resources for the IoT development community.
 Intent is not to violate copyrights or replicate the content available publicly.